Seattle U launched an Online Criminal Justice Master's program and is enrolling students for Fall 2023. Learn more here.

 While many positions in the criminal justice system require the BA degree or in some cases a high school diploma, increasingly positions in today's competitive job market require the Master's degree and/or provide salary increases commensurate with education level.

-Students who complete the MA degree in criminal justice generally seek careers in
+Students who complete the Master of Arts in Criminal Justice degree generally seek careers in:

 Curriculum consists of 55 credits, and students have the option to specialize in one of three areas: